Power BI security white paper

 What is the role of Azure CDN in Power BI?

 As mentioned previously, Power BI uses the Azure Content Delivery Network (CDN) to efficiently distribute the necessary static content and files to users based on geographical locale.
 To go into further detail, the Power BI service uses multiple CDNs to efficiently distribute necessary static content and files to users through the public Internet.
-These static files include product downloads (such as Power BI Desktop, the on-premises data gateway, or Power BI apps from various independent service providers), browser configuration files used to initiate and establish any subsequent connections with the Power BI service, as well as the initial secure Power BI login page.
+These static files include product downloads (such as Power BI Desktop, the on-premises data gateway, or Power BI apps from various independent service providers), browser configuration files used to initiate and establish any subsequent connections with the Power BI service, as well as the initial secure Power BI sign-in page.

 Based on information provided during an initial connection to the Power BI service, a user's browser contacts the specified Azure CDN (or for some files, the WFE) to download the collection of specified common files necessary to enable the browser's interaction with the Power BI service.
-The browser page then includes the Azure AD token, session information, the location of the associated back-end cluster, and the collection of files downloaded from the Azure CDN and WFE cluster, for the duration of the Power BI service browser session.
+The browser page then includes the Microsoft Entra token, session information, the location of the associated back-end cluster, and the collection of files downloaded from the Azure CDN and WFE cluster, for the duration of the Power BI service browser session.

 For Power BI visuals, does Microsoft perform any security or privacy assessment of the custom visual code prior to publishing items to the Gallery?